rkwitt/teaching/SS22/MI/PS/README.md

 ## News

+- Upload links for Exercise sheet B have been sent out
 - Upload links for Exercise sheet A have been sent out
 - The PS begins on **Tue., March 1, 2022** at **10:30am**